Usajid/HMM-based-Text-Prediction-Generation/README.md

 Dataset used:

 Name: Shakespeare plays text corpus

-File: alllines.txt (Rename and place it to dataset/shakespeare.txt for our code reading) We already 2 files already in dataset folder.
+File: alllines.txt (Rename and place it in dataset/shakespeare.txt for our code reading)

+We already have 2 files in dataset folder.
 Shakespeare.txt (smaller 3000 lines version) and Shakespeare_big.txt with full original data.

 Link: https://www.kaggle.com/kingburrito666/shakespeare-plays

 Required Libraries/Modules: